resendislab/scPipeline/README.md

 #### Expectation-Maximization Algorithm
 Expectation-Maximization Algorithm is non supervised method, that computes the maximun likelihood of the propbability distribution,

 EM algortihm was impleted through the R package **mclust**. mclust gives you the optimal clusters number by computing the associated error.
 EM was used with the two input as kmeans.
-An example is presented below, as can be seen EM
+An example is presented below, as can be seen EM fractures the space into more gruops, however as furter disscused, the re is no difference between analysis.
+An important consideration is that based on the sample size, fewer gruops are better becasuse is easier to be associated with a paticular process.

 <p align="center">
   <img width="500" height="450" src="https://user-images.githubusercontent.com/60892768/75064692-0947d780-54ad-11ea-9542-d76210a13f57.png">
 </p>

+As a result of clustering methods, Data is re-gropued with their respective cluster assignation in a csv file where columns sets for cluster name with the number of sample and rows sets for the selected genes.

+Since